Amirhosseinzandi-web/BulgarianSquat-Tracker/README.md

 cd BulgarianSquat-Tracker

 Install dependencies:
-pip install ultralytics opencv-python numpy
+pip install ultralytics opencv-python numpy jupyter

 Run the application:
-python app.py
+jupyter notebook app.ipynb

+Or if using VS Code, just open app.ipynb and run all cells.

 ---